diet-required/Linkdroid/README.md

 #### ⏳ Coming Soon...
 I'm baking this as fast as I can.
 Sit tight and hang tight! 🚀

+Uh... uh... there is no altitude yet either.
+That side is incomplete, too.
+The fact is that it only contains **dummy data** capable of communication on the server side...

 </div>

 ---